lila-papazian/erik-kennedy-newsletter-archive/README.md

 I have gotten lots of knowledge from Erik's email.
 I can't keep the emails in my inbox forever (I'm a fan of the inbox-zero method)

-> If you have an email that it's not listed here, please send it to me so I can add it here.
+> If you have an email that it's not listed here, please send it to me so I can add it to the archive.

 | Date        | Email subject
 | ----------- | -----------